Visiting Toulouse? 6 Must-See Areas to Explore and Stay

 Saint-Aubin Church is a must-see while visiting Toulouse - Travel Bliss

 The Sunday morning artisanal market is what really puts this area on the map.
 Locals love the laid-back vibe of this part of the city, located between the center and the Canal du Midi.
-Many don’t know it, but Saint-Aubin is a bit like Toulouse’s version of Montmartre.

 05—